findMySelfAgain/findMySelfAgain/README.md

 - 👋 Hi, I’m @findMySelfAgain
 - 👀 I’m interested in ...
 Learning
 - 🌱 I’m currently learning ...
 A few things
-- 💞️ I’m looking to collaborate on ...
-My life
+- 💞️ I’m looking to collaborate on ... life
 - 📫 How to reach me ... louiseskye52@gmail.com

 <!---